Friends

 Great Migration herd

-Serengeti National Park in northern Tanzania is the primary location of the Great Wildlife Migration, a truly mesmerising annual migration of millions of wildebeests, zebras and other antelopes
+Serengeti National Park is the primary location of the Great Wildlife Migration

 4. Do we help to protect – or at least not harm – the visited environment?